MicrosoftDocs/biztalk-docs/biztalk/core/how-to-modify-general-settings.md

 ---
 description: "Learn more about: How to Modify General Settings"
-title: "How to Modify General Settings | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Modify General Settings" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "Bts10.settings.HostGeneral"
-ms.assetid: f0c90b44-e713-4d27-b125-833a747ab758
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Modify General Settings
 Using the Settings Dashboard, you can modify the general configuration settings of a given host, across a BizTalk group.
 This topic provides the step-by-step procedure to perform this operation.